The Adams Pragge House

 What’s in a Name?

-The home of The Adams Pragge House has been called the Captain John Quincy Adams House for more than 70 years.
+The home of The Adams Pragge House was called the Captain John Quincy Adams House for more than 70 years.
 Have questions?
 So did we…

 History & Legacy